Blendify/blender-manual/blender_docs/manual/physics/dynamic_paint/brush.rst

 This panel is used to adjust brush influence to "Wave" surfaces.

 Wave Type
-   Select what effect the brush has on the wave simulation.
+   Select what effect the brush creates in the wave simulation.

    Depth Change
       This option makes brush create waves when the intersection depth with the surface is *changed* on that point.